ibm-cloud-docs/vmwaresolutions/archiref/vum/vum-applying-nic.md

 5. Watch the HTML5 console carefully as the host restarts.
 You have only a few seconds to go into recovery mode when ESXi restarts.
 6. Press **CMD + R** keys simultaneously to enter recovery mode.
 7. Type **Y** to enter recovery mode and boot the ESXi server with the previous version.
-8. Monitor its progress via the console.
+8. Monitor its progress through the console.
 The boot can take 10 - 20 minutes.

 ## Related links
 {: #vum-applying-nic-related}